-Fall happens to be one of my favorite seasons.
-All the seasons all special, but what’s not to love about beautiful fall colors, heart-warming holidays and delicious warming fall foods such as soups, stews, squashes, Brussels sprouts, sweet potatoes, apples, and pears?
+Fall happens to be one of my favorite seasons and all the fragrant spices that accompany it.
+All the seasons are special, but what’s not to love about beautiful fall colors, heart-warming holidays, and delicious warming fall foods such as soups, stews, squashes, Brussels sprouts, sweet potatoes, apples, and pears?
 And, that includes beautiful fall spices.

 Delicious and Good For You: Warming Fall Spices